 Ukraine Black Sea grain deal extended for at least 60 days

-ANKARA/UNITED NATIONS, March 18 (Reuters) - A deal allowing the safe Black Sea export of Ukrainian grain was renewed on Saturday for at least 60 days - half the intended period - after Russia warned any further extension beyond mid-May would depend on the removal of some Western sanctions.
+The deal allowing a safe Black Sea shipping corridor to export Ukrainian grain was renewed on Saturday for at least 60 days, despite hopes for 120 days, after Russia warned any further extension beyond mid-May would depend on removing some Western sanctions.

 Our Standards: The Thomson Reuters Trust Principles.